AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   <br>
   After a system update, backup the <code>homemenu.cia</code> file again in case the Home Menu is also updated.
   <br>
-  The current Home Menu mod is likely compatible with the future system firmware versions with a newer Home Menu version.
+  The current Home Menu mod is likely compatible with future system firmware versions.
   If this mod stops working, I will update the base Home Menu applet for this mod.
-  <br><br>
-  Note: The CIA file must be installed with GodMode9.
-Do not install it with FBI, the installation will fail as the Home Menu applet is being used by other processes.
 </p>

 <p class="note-warning">